logwet/noverworld/README.md

 Depending on the version you are using the f3 menu will be automatically opened for you.

 When you spawn your yaw (facing angle) is randomised.
-The y height of the portal the mod attempts to target is also randomly determined using the following distribution:
+The y height of the portal the mod attempts to target is also randomly determined using a different distribution per release.
+You can see this distribution in [`fixed_config.json`](src/main/resources/fixed_config.json) _(Make sure to switch to the right branch)_
-- 80% chance of between 7-13
-- 5% chance of between 14-59
-- 10% chance of between 60-75
-- 5% chance of between 76-90
-- The distribution was chosen in a fairly arbitrary manner.
-Make an issue if you want it changed.

 All random values in the mod are deterministically derived from your world seed, meaning creating a world with the same seed will yield the same yaw and targeted y height.
 Therefore, the mod is suitable for SSG